kserve/kserve/tools/tf2openapi/README.md

 # Tf2OpenAPI
-The tool enables generating OpenAPI 3.0 specifications for prediction HTTP requests from TensorFlow SavedModel files.
-These files contain signature definitions (SignatureDefs) for models.
+This tool takes TensorFlow SavedModel files as inputs and generates OpenAPI 3.0 specifications for HTTP prediction requests.
+The SavedModel files must contain signature definitions (SignatureDefs) for models.

 ## Overview
 ### Use Cases for OpenAPI